Javascript is not enabled.

 AP Photo/J. Scott Applewhite

 The last time large portions of the federal government shut down was from Dec.
 22, 2018, to Jan.
 25, 2019.
 That 35-day shutdown was the longest in history.
+It’s unclear how closely this shutdown's effects might mirror those of the 2019 shutdown.

-Since then, Congress has repeatedly missed deadlines to adopt a budget but averted shutdowns by passing temporary spending bills called continuing resolutions.
+Since 2019, Congress has repeatedly missed deadlines to adopt a budget but averted shutdowns by passing temporary spending bills called continuing resolutions.
 These stopgap measures keep the government functioning, typically at the previous year’s funding levels, while lawmakers negotiate the details of a new budget.

 Join Our Fight to Protect Older Americans